skepticalchemist/predicting_survival_rates/README.md

 # predicting_survival_rates
-This notebook I created during my participation in the DPhi Bootcamp.
+I created this notebook during my participation in the DPhi Bootcamp.

+At first, an exploratory data analysis was performed.
+Then several baseline models were built, and the best ranked by the F1 score were selected and improved since this was the evaluation criteria for this task.